shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack and proceed through the ↗️↘️↘️ exits.

 Equip ![][icon_frost] Frost, ![][icon_dash] Dash, ![][icon_transform] Transform and ![][icon_sleep] Sleeping.
 Put stat points into STRG.
-You should now be at 99 STRG.
+You should now be at or close to 99 STRG.
 Do not walk onto the platform, instead go here and use ![][icon_frost] Frost and spear to extinguish the fire:
 ![](./assets/images/undead_zone_5.webp)